UthiraS/Motion-Planning--Spine-Surgery-Robot/README.md

 # Motion-Planning--Spine-Surgery-Robot
-Implemented and testing geometry based motion planner with collision avoidance in python for Pedicle Screw insertion Spine Surgery
+Implemented and tested geometry based motion planner with collision avoidance in python for Pedicle Screw insertion Spine Surgery

 My Contribution include:
 1. Development and Implementation of Collision Detection Algorithm